CPA Requirements

 Not only is the process of becoming a CPA a hard one, it’s also an ongoing one.
 Getting your CPA qualifications might seem overwhelming, but the rewards are life-changing.
 Just remember to keep in mind:

-• Passing the CPA exam will be the hardest part of getting your CPA, hands down.
-Be prepared.
+- Passing the CPA exam will be the hardest part of getting your CPA, hands down.
+Be prepared for a major time commitment.

-• Make sure you’re working on getting your workplace experience while you work on other parts of the CPA process.
-Otherwise, you’ll find yourself waiting a year or longer to qualify for your license.
+- Make sure you’re working on getting your workplace experience while you work on other parts of the CPA process.

 CPA Exam Requirements By State